JustinLove/ai_showdown/README.md

 - `copy:modinfo` - rewrite modinfo with AI specifics and put into `server_mods`
 - `mod` - above two tasks

+- `media_check` - test if the PA media path is correctly configured
 - `copy:vanilla` - copy the vanilla AI from media path into ai working directory

 - `default`: `build`